 Now that the prerequisites are installed, follow the instructions in these sections to set up Qt Creator.

-- Select Help > About Plugins and choose the MCU Support plugin from the list.
+- Select Help > About Plugins and choose Bare Metal and MCU Support (experimental) plugins from the list.

 - Restart Qt Creator to apply changes

-To build and run your application on MCUs, you must create a kit:
+To build and run your application for MCU, you must create a kit in Qt Creator:

 - Select Tools > Options > Devices > MCU